GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/standalone-editor-tutorial/standalone-editor-tutorial.md

 export default PreviewButton;
 ```

-This new button is very similar to the save button from earlier steps, but it styled a little differently and uses an icon (`Icons.Eye`) from the story editor's component library rather than some text.
+This new button is very similar to the save button from earlier steps, but it is styled a little differently and uses an icon (`Icons.Eye`) from the story editor's component library rather than some text.

 On clicking this button -